Shawnee Lookout Cache

 Do you want an old, old cache?
 In a real ammo can?
 In the woods?
 At the end of a gorgeous hike?
 Overlooking a grande vista?
 Then welcome to the oldest cache in the Cincinnati area; and the oldest active cache in the state of Ohio.
 After entering the park, drive to the end of the park road and hike the Miami Fort Trail.
 This trail will take you through the remains of the old fort that used to sit atop this hill - an ancient fortification with a calculated construction date of about 270 A.D.
 The trail then continues out to the point.
 From the point, three states are visible (Ohio, Kentucky, Indiana), as well as the mouth of the Great Miami River as it pours into the Ohio River.

-Note: On Nov 9, 2004 this cache was transferred to me from R. Peak, the original owner, and it is my privilege to help keep it alive.
+Note: On Nov 9, 2004 this cache was transferred to me from R. Peak, the original owner, and it was my privilege to help keep it alive.
+It has now been transferred to Landondena, who will take over ownership and maintenance.

 The following is an explanation as to why this cache is the oldest active cache in Ohio.
 It is taken from the NovaNikki cache page (GC3EF) with permission from the cache owner, GizmoGuy411.
 My thanks to GizmoGuy411 for his research, and for allowing me to copy this imformation!
 (06/12)